 He is a fellow of the Royal Society of Literature and a fellow of the British Academy.

 Roger Scruton's prolific writing has led to the publication of many books in the last decade or so including England: An Elegy (Continuum, Books, 2000), an attempt to give identity to the idea of England and a tribute to its values and institutions; Death-Devoted Heart: Sex and the Sacred in Wagner's 'Tristan and Isolde' (OUP, 2003), an analysis of the musical and spiritual meaning of Wagner's work; News from Somewhere: On Settling (Continuum, 2003), an evocative account of the author's attempt to put down roots in rural Wiltshire; A Political Philosophy (Continuum, 2006), a thoughtful response to the development and decline of western civilization, The West and the Rest (ISI, 2001), an analysis of the values held by the 'West' and how they are distinct from those held by other cultures.
 Gentle Regrets (Continuum, 2006) and On Hunting (Random House, 1998) are two autobiographical works.
 A third edition of A Dictionary of Political Thought was published by Palgrave Macmillan in 2007; it provides a concise and comprehensive collection of definitions for political thought and processes.
 Among his most recent books are Our Church: A Personal History of the Church of England (Atlantic, 2012), Beauty: A Very Short Introduction (OUP, 2009); The Uses of Pessimism (Atlantic Books, 2010), Green Philosophy (Atlantic, 2012; published in the United States as How to Think Seriously About the Planet), The Ring of Truth, a study of Wagner’s Ring cycle (Penguin, 2016), Where We Are: The State of Britain Now, Bloomsbury 2017.
 His most recent novels are Notes from Underground, Beaufort Books, 2014 and The Disappeared, Bloomsbury Reader 2016.
-A book of stories, Souls in the Twilight, will be published by Beaufort Books, New York, in October 2018.
+A book of stories, Souls in the Twilight, was published by Beaufort Books, New York, in October 2018.

 - High Wycombe Royal Grammar School, 1954-1961